cbcrg/tcoffee/docs/tcoffee_manual.rst

 In that case you may need to use more accurate methods

-T-Coffee and ProbCons: Slow and Accurate
+T-Coffee and ProbCons: slow and accurate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 T-Coffee works by first assembling a library and then by turning this library into an alignment.
 The library is a list of potential pairs of residues.
 All of them are not compatible and the job of the algorithm is to make sure that as many possible constraints as possible find their way into the final alignment.
 Each library line is a constraint and the purpose is to assemble the alignment that accommodates the more all the constraints.